The Chicago Southland: Just Beyond the City Limits

 With a multitude of railfan sights including double diamonds and one of the only places to see a double wye junction in the country, just minutes away from each other, it is easy to see why railfans love the Chicago Southland.
 Stop off and grab a pint at a brewpub in an old Illinois Central rail station.
 The Flossmoor Station Restaurant & Brewery offers a unique train themed décor and craft beer selection.
 Make sure to visit Illinois’ newest national treasure, Pullman National Monument.
 From the world’s first planned industrial town to finding itself on the brink of collapse during the mid 20th century, discover the faces and places that make Pullman National Monument a true diamond in the rough.

-Situated between the vibrant downtown area and the majestic Ravisloe Golf Club, the Homewood Railroad Platform & Park is in the heart of the action in the Village of Homewood.
+Situated between the vibrant downtown area and the majestic Ravisloe Country Club, the Homewood Railroad Platform & Park is in the heart of the action in the Village of Homewood.
 The wheelchair accessible railroad viewing platform gives an elevated view of the three types of tracks that cross Homewood.
 The platform also plays a live audio feed from the switchyard.
 The Park Forest Rail Fan Park features a 35-foot elevated wheelchair accessible platform that overlooks a rare "highway cloverleaf interchange for trains."
 At both ends of the double track are wyes with a crossover between the tracks that permit trains to enter and exit the Park Forest cloverleaf in any direction.

 Shopping aficionados unite in the Chicago Southland with regional shopping malls, a large indoor / outdoor Flea Market and well-developed downtown areas where visitors can park their cars and browse a variety of antique and specialty shops.
 It is easy to see the many “shopportunities” the Chicago Southland offers.